bootstraptheme-for-typo3/fluidbootstraptheme/README.md

 ## Dependencies

-Actually FluidBoostrapTheme is only working with DEV Versions of : `EXT:flux`, `EXT:vhs`, `EXT:fluidcontent`, `EXT:fluidpages` - You can get them on http://www.github.com/FluidTypo3
+Actually FluidBootstrapTheme is only working with DEV Versions of : `EXT:flux`, `EXT:vhs`, `EXT:fluidcontent`, `EXT:fluidpages` - You can get them on http://www.github.com/FluidTypo3

 ===